NicholasBunn/PortableRouter/README.md

 EOF
 ```

 And your VPN should be running too!
-You should see a **VPN** tab next to **Network** now - which is where you can control VPN config through the GUI.
+You should see a **VPN** tab next to **Network** now in LuCI - which is where you can control VPN config through the GUI.

-Now not only can you connect to networks through your Pi, but your device and privacy is hidden with your VPN!
+Now not only can you connect to networks through your Pi, but your main machine is hidden by your VPN!
 We can verify this by Googling "What is my IP address" and then Googling the public IP address that you are presented with.
 Mine was shown to belong to NordVPN (because that's the VPN service I use - so yours might be slightly different) :)

 ## Adding an ad-blocker